storycraft/async-component/README.md

 Using stream, we can poll for events from outside and apply update of changed value simultaneously.

 ## Example
-See `examples/example.rs` for working example.
+See `async_component/examples/example.rs` for simple example.

+See `examples/gui-demo` project for example using with gui.

 ### Code
 ```Rust